NATIONAL PARKS ROAD TRIP 2023

 Big Bend National Park

 We arrived at the Chisos Basin Visitors Center early afternoon.
-We spoke with a ranger as we always do to get the lay of the park and some hiking recommendations.
-We stopped in the camp store for a few things while we were there.
+The first thing we did was speak with a ranger as we always do to get the lay of the park and some hiking recommendations.
+Next, we stopped in the camp store for a few things while we were there.
 From there we drove the half mile to the campground.
 We dropped off our camp chairs in our site to let the campground host and any potential squatters know we were there and headed out to Santa Elena Canyon via the Ross Maxwell Scenic Drive.
 There is a 3-mile out and back trail in the canyon that borders the Rio Grande.
 The ranger at the Visitors Center had outlined the driving route for us.
 The blooming desert flora was really colorful.

 Ross Maxwell Scenic Drive